rikinp22/project_3_group/README.md

    * For reference: the population increased by 47% and global GDP soar up by 274% for the last 3 decades.
 2. How do energy trends differ between fossil fuel type?
    * Across the 30 years, US, Russia, India and China had the highest overall consumption across all fossil fuel energy types.
-   * Oil and natural gas increased over time for most countries.
+   * Oil and coal consumption has decreased in US and Russia, while natural gas has increased
-   * Coal consumption increased over time only for China and India.
+   * In India and China all three sources have increased, but natural gas still stays on the lower end
 3. What has been the impact of the Paris Agreement?
    * Will need Kelsey to complete
 4. Has any recent historical event severely impacted energy/electricity consumption?